NativeScript/push-plugin/README.md

 ```

-- Unregister - use to unsubscribe from Push Notifications (settings.senderID is the Google ProjectID and it is required so the service knows from which project to unsubscribe)
+- ***unregister*** - use to unsubscribe from Push Notifications (settings.senderID is the Google ProjectID and it is required so the service knows from which project to unsubscribe)
 > unregister(successCallback, errorCallback, settings)

 ```javascript

 	var settings = {